-In 3 Next Steps for Your DNA Test Results we shared tips for making use of your DNA test results.
-Looking for advice on how to apply these steps toward your own research?
+In 3 Next Steps for Your DNA Test Results we shared tips for making use of your DNA.
+Looking for advice on how to apply DNA test results toward your own research?
 We’ve got you covered.

 First, I applied ethnicity results.
 The ethnicity results I used are my father’s, to eliminate unrelated results I’d have from my mom’s side.
 On my dad’s tree are lots of folks from Virginia, the northeastern and midwestern United States, some England, one Denmark and one Sweden.
 If the Murhards are from Germany, they’ll be the first Germans I’ve identified on my dad’s side.